top of page

 Bow down his neck while he is young, and beat him on the sides while he is a child, lest he wax stubborn, and be disobedient unto thee, and so bring sorrow to thine heart.

-• Teach him to be humble while he is young lest stubbornness get an advantage over him.
+• Teach him to be humble while he is young lest stubbornness or any spirit of pride get an advantage over him.

 Sir 42:1